olivierbrcknr/flipdot-communicator/README.md

 ### Firebase Integration

 This project saves data to [Google's Firebase](https://firebase.google.com/).
-The credentials are handled within a `.env`, which should be set up like this:
+The credentials are handled within a `.env` file located in the website's root folder, which should be set up like this:

 ```env
 FIREBASE_MEASUREMENT_ID="value"